ydirson/generals-familiar/README.md

       the drawer
   * data management
     * keep (in local storage) a list of recently-used armies
-    * keep (in local storage) a list of prefered armies for easy selection
+    * keep (in local storage) a list of preferred armies for easy selection
     * allow keeping army/book data in local storage for offline usage
   * UX
     * quick switch of selection (for small lists) by e.g. swiping the